-First, remove any candles or non-organic decorations, as well as any remaining seeds so you won’t start growing new pumpkins in the pile.
+One popular option is to compost it, as pumpkins are organic waste like any other fruit or vegetable.
+First, remove any candles and non-organic decorations, as well as any remaining seeds so you won’t start growing new pumpkins in the compost pile.

 In Bluemont, Virginia, the week after Halloween is Pumpkin Chunkin’ time at Great Country Farms.
-Residents can bring in a pumpkin to be smashed or dropped from various heights, and you can even smash it yourself.
-The smashed pumpkins are a yummy treat for the pigs and cows, and any leftovers get composted.
-For 2021, Pumpkin Chunkin’ is November 1, 2, 6, and 7.
+Residents can bring in a pumpkin to be smashed or dropped from various heights — you can even smash it yourself.
+The smashed remains are a yummy treat for the pigs and cows, and any leftovers get composted.
+For 2021, Pumpkin Chunkin’ dates are November 1-7.

 Originally published on Nov.
-2, 2009, this article was updated in August 2021.
+2, 2009, this article was updated in November 2021.